 In a small bowl (a teacup will also work), put the 1 Tbsp. of Metaxa.
 Have another small bowl available.
 In a shallow pan, like a pie-tin, put the sugar that you want to roll your confections in.
 I like having a mix of colored sugar and powdered sugar coated candies, try putting a few different colors of sugars together to create fun combinations.

-Take one ball at a time and dunk it into the Metaxa just to coat it, shake off the excess, then roll it around in the empty cup to help remove the extra liquid (see the video below).
+Take one ball at a time and dunk it into the Metaxa just to coat it, shake off the excess, then roll it around in the empty cup to help remove the extra liquid (see the video above).
 This will provide the moisture needed for the sugar to stick, without being too much that it just dissolves.
 Place the ball into the pan of sugar and roll it around until completely coated, then place it into a candy cup or on a platter.
 Wipe the moisture out of the empty bowl with a paper towel before repeating the process.

 Once all the confections have been rolled in the sugar, place them on a plate and cover with plastic wrap.
 Allow to sit at least a day before serving so the flavors can completely blend together.
 They will really taste so much better!